empathic-code/antwort/README.md

 Motivation
 ----------
 The first scientific study that I conducted included a couple of questionnaires.
 I created those by writing the HTML Code myself.
 This turned out to be tedious and error prone.
-I wanted to create a small language format, that would allow me to create questinnaires in an easy, visual way.
+I wanted to create a small language format, that would allow me to create questionnaires in an easy, visual way.

 Since I love python and markdown, the DSL picks up some of their concepts (visually and aesthetically, that is).